tarantool/tarantool/changelogs/unreleased/hide-show-prompt.md

 ## feature/lua/console

-* Prevent mixing of background print/log output with current user's input in the interactive console (gh-7169).
+* Prevent mixing of background print and log output with the current user's input in the interactive console (gh-7169).